susanBuck/notes/07_Version_Control/11_Deploy_to_OpenShift.md

 Finally, push:

-	$ git push openshift master.
+	$ git push openshift master

 This will push your commits up to OpenShift and it will also trigger your application to re-deploy.
 Given this, it may take a little longer than your standard push.

 >> All OpenShift applications are built around a Git source control workflow - you code locally, then push your changes to the server.
 The server then runs a number of hooks to build and configure your application, and finally restarts your application.

-When it's all done - refresh your app in the browser.
+When it's all done, refresh your app in the browser.
 Is your change there?